 Comprehensive School Improvement Plan

-The Comprehensive School Improvement Plan, or CSIP, is a detailed plan of actions for accomplishing the district goals.
+The Comprehensive School Improvement Plan, or CSIP, is a detailed plan of actions for accomplishing the District’s goals.
 Creating and sustaining a high performance education environment takes both dedication and thoughtful planning.
-The CSIP is a planning document, featuring both broad-based perspectives on the priorities of our district as well as specific learning goals for our students.
+The CSIP is a planning document, featuring both broad-based perspectives on the priorities of our District as well as specific learning goals for our students.
 These goals provide an important measure of accountability.

 Student achievement is the top priority of Davenport Community Schools.
 Through the use of differentiated instruction, students are assessed in areas of knowledge, readiness, language, preferences in learning and interests to customize teaching and learning.
-When students have difficulty mastering new material, teachers form Data Team groups to create, implement, and track progress on procedures aimed at moving students toward success.
+When students have difficulty mastering new material, teachers form Collaborative Teacher Teams (CTT’s) and monitor strategies aimed at moving students towards success.

 The following are the District’s supports for the advancement of teaching and learning: